akruszewski/gibl/manuscript/chapter3.md

 ### 3.5.1.
 Initialization

 We will need a procedure for initialization of the blockchain.
-It accepts the genesis (first, ever) transaction, genesis hash, and utxo:
+It should accept the genesis (first ever) transaction, genesis hash, and utxo:

 ```racket
 (define (init-blockchain t seed-hash utxo)